Amr2812/friendsfeed/README.md

   * Like a post
   * Unlike a post
   * Get likes of a post

+* Notifications:
+  * Get notifications and mark them as read
+  * Send notification on a post like or comment
+  * Send notification on a friendship request
+  * Send notification on a friendship request acception

 * Feed Microservice (posts of my friends):
   * Store each user's feed in redis